lospinadel/avr-stt-elevenlabs/README.md

 ### 2. **Audio Processing**

-The application processes the incoming audio data from Asterisk (typically in PCM format) and converts it to WAV format before sending it to the ElevenLabs API.
-This ensures compatibility with the API requirements.
+The application processes incoming audio data from Asterisk (usually in PCM format) and converts it using sox to WAV format before sending it to the ElevenLabs API.
+This ensures compatibility with API requirements.
+The generated files are deleted after being sent to elevenlabs.
+If you want to keep temporary files, comment out these lines:
+//fs.unlinkSync(rawFilePath);
+//fs.unlinkSync(wavFilePath);
+//console.log('🧹 Temporary files cleaned up');

 ### 3. **ElevenLabs Speech-to-Text API**